In Medical Data Entry, Medical Practice Tips

 The Complexity of Medical Coding Training and Education

-Diagnosis Related Groups (DRGs) are typically the most difficult to code.
-DRGs consist of patient diagnoses, procedures, complications, symptoms, age, gender and pre-existing conditions.
+Diagnosis-Related Groups (DRGs) are typically the most difficult to code.
+DRGs consist of patient diagnoses, procedures, complications, symptoms, age, gender, and pre-existing conditions.
 All of these are necessary to properly identify a patient, which is why whoever is in charge of insurance claims at your practice needs to know how to code correctly.

 How Improper Coding Can Harm Your Practice

-A Delay In or Denial of Reimbursement
+A Delay in or Denial of Reimbursement

 Lengthy Processing